chjj/blessed/README.md

 and exposing a `Program` object which can output escape sequences compatible with _any_ terminal.

-2. Implement a widget API which is heavily optimized for terminals, and makes use of CSR (change-scroll-region), and BCE (back-color-erase).
-It also optimizes drawing with efficient cursor movement.
-This means rendering of your application will be extremely efficient.
+2. Implement a widget API which is heavily optimized for terminals.

+The blessed renderer makes use of CSR (change-scroll-region), and BCE (back-color-erase).
+It draws the screen using the painter's algorithm and is sped up with smart cursor movements and a screen damage buffer.
+This means rendering of your application will be extremely efficient: blessed only draws the changes (damage) to the screen.

 Blessed is arguably as accurate as ncurses, but even more optimized in some ways.
 The widget library gives you an API which is reminiscent of the DOM.